Change Started

 Over the years, Unilever has become one of the world’s largest and most diversified consumer goods conglomerates.
 It operates in numerous countries and has a vast product portfolio that caters to a wide range of consumer needs.

-Unilever continued to diversify its product range, expanding into various categories of consumer goods such as food, beverages, cleaning agents, and personal care products.
+Unilever continued to diversify its product range, expanding into various categories of consumer goods, including food, beverages, cleaning agents, and personal care products.
 Some well-known brands under the Unilever umbrella include Knorr, Lipton, Closeup, and soap brands like Dove and Lifebuoy.

 Wrapping Up

-Sunlight Soap, which started as an answer to address sanitation and personal hygiene, played a crucial role in the early growth of Lever Brothers and contributed to the foundation of Unilever.
+Sunlight Soap, which initially addressed sanitation and personal hygiene, played a crucial role in the early growth of Lever Brothers and contributed to the foundation of Unilever.
 The brand is now used in the dishwashing, laundry, and personal care ranges.

 The brand has also been involved in various sustainability initiatives and social causes.

-In 2018, Sunlight Dishwashing Liquid was the first product in its category to introduce a fully recycled and recyclable bottle.
+In 2018, Sunlight Dishwashing Liquid became the first product in its category to introduce a fully recyclable bottle.
 In 2021, Sunlight was the world’s first dishwashing liquid to include ingredients made from carbon captured from industrial emissions.

-While the late 19th century was about managing sanitary and hygiene issues, in the current times, we need to find answers to environmental problems caused by industrialization.
-The 130-year-old company still needs to play its part in responding to this challenge.
+While the late 19th century focused on managing sanitary and hygiene issues, in the current times, we need to find solutions to environmental problems caused by industrialisation.
+The 130-year-old company still has a role to play in responding to this challenge.

 Add comment